Faithlife/styled-ui/catalog/listbox/variations.md

-## Listbox
+## Listbox V6

-A list box should be used in situations simmilar to a html select.
-Refer to the dropdown docs for more info on varriations.
+A `Listbox` is a dropdown should be used in situations similar to a html select.
+Refer to the `Menu` docs for more info on variations.

 ```react
 showSource: true